A transponder key has to be cut and programmed

 Some vehicles allow adding keys using existing keys.
 Requires 2+ working keys typically.

-You can try: Check your owner’s manual for self-programming instructions.
+You can try: Check your owner’s manual for self-programming steps.

-Requires connecting to the vehicle’s OBD-II port with professional equipment.
+Requires connecting to the vehicle’s OBD-II port with programming equipment.

 This is what locksmiths use: Specialized tools that communicate with your car’s immobilizer system.